ReviewETF Logo

 Materials

-Maximum sector difference: 0.9%.
-These are functionally identical portfolios.
+Maximum sector difference: ~1 percentage point.
+Functionally identical portfolios.

 Country